ShunSakurai/check_forbidden/README.md

 ### Maybe later
 - Add an ability to choose multiple bilingual files from different folders
 - Get rid of { brackets } in the bilingual file field
-- Add settings to specify the row of forbidden terms
 - Add settings to specify CSV delimiters
 - Add an ability to handle non-memoQ files
 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example
 - Make the program callable from external programs
 - Automate the test
+- Display the shortcut key when hovering over that UI

 ### Features not coming
 - Add file by dragging.
 The drag and drop feature is hard to use in tkinter
 - Mark and ignore false positives.
 It is technically difficult
+- Add settings to specify the row of forbidden terms

 Please [let me know](https://app.asana.com/-/share?s=132227284282305-bvBtn99BajlghI1nePsyD62jRMGpbZdaHxdnO7Qps8Y-29199191293549) if you need any of the features as soon as possible.

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- Semiautomate the set-up process with shutil module

 ### v1.6.7, July 27, 2016
 - Display the number of found matches